cerpus/Edlib/sourcecode/docs/docs.edlib.com/src/pages/contact-us.md

 # Contact Us

 Do you need help with your next educational project?
 We can help with your online courses and educational games.
-Apart from [Edlib](https://github.com/cerpus/Edlib), we also build our own educational applications &mdash;[Gamilab](https://gamilab.com/) and [Edstep](https://edstep.com/)&mdash; and we would love to help you build yours.
+Apart from [Edlib](https://github.com/cerpus/Edlib), we are also building our own educational applications &mdash;[Gamilab](https://gamilab.com/) and [Edstep](https://edstep.com/)&mdash; and we would love to help you build yours.

 ## Get In Touch

 Want to get in touch?
-We'd love to hear from you.
+It would be great to hear from you.
 Here's how you can reach us.

 **Cerpus AS**<br/>
 Phone: +47 76 11 99 00<br/>